On the Cult of Personality and Its Consequences: Circulation

-On 30 June 1956, the Central Committee of the party issued a resolution, "On Overcoming the Cult of the Individual and Its Consequences", which served as the party's official and public pronouncement on the Stalin era.
+On 30 June 1956, the Central Committee of the party issued a resolution, "On Overcoming the Cult of the Individual and Its Consequences", which served as the CPSU's official and public pronouncement on the Stalin era.
 Written under the guidance of Mikhail Suslov, it did not mention Khrushchev's specific allegations.
 "Complaining that Western political circles were exploiting the revelation of Stalin's crimes, the resolution paid tribute to [Stalin's] services" and was relatively guarded in its criticisms of him.